 Raw fish is not in itself toxic to animals but there are certain problems associated with feeding it to your cat.

 Most cats love raw fish.
 It is more nutritious than cooked and semi-wild cats often supplement their diets with fish when they can.
 Cooked fish has lost some nutrients which are destroyed by cooking.

 A raw fish diet can lead to thiamine deficiency in cats because the fish contains an enzyme that breaks down thiamine, B1 vitamin.
 Thiaminase.
 Cooking destroys the enzyme and so cooked fish does not cause vitamin B1 deficiency.
-This means that a cat should not only get raw fish, as this would result in various deficiency.
+This means that a cat should not eat only raw fish, as this would result in various deficiencies.
 Again moderation and variety in the diet are the proper way to go.

 Raw fish contains parasites that cats, dogs and sushi loving humans can contract.
 Some of these can be killed by freezing at low temperature (lower than regular freezers reach), for a few weeks.
 Some of the worms are more resistant than others and do survive freezing.